rbotafogo/galaaz/blogs/ruby_plot/ruby_plot.md

 ## 6 10.0   VC  0.5
 ```

 Great!
 We've managed to read the ToothGrowth dataset and take a look at its elements.
-We
-see here the first 6 rows of the dataset.
-The columns of the dataset can be accessed
+We see here the first 6 rows of the dataset.
+To access a column follow the dataset name
-by appending the column name to the dataset name separated by a '.', as if accessing an
+with a dot ('.') and the name of the column.
+Also use dot notation to chain methods
-instance variable from a class.
-Also note that methods can be chained in the usual Ruby
+in usual Ruby style.
-stile with '.'.

 ```ruby